wbalmer/petitRADTRANS/docs/content/installation.rst

 .. code-block:: bash

+    brew update
+    brew upgrade
     brew doctor

-A list of suggestions and fixes may be displayed.
+A list of suggestions and fixes may be displayed when executing `brew doctor`.
 It is highly recommended to go through all of them before proceeding.

 **Important note:** ``brew install`` is highly recommended to install all the dependencies, as this minimizes the risk of conflicts and issues.